nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-MeetBuddy is a **desktop app for managing contacts and daily tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, MeetBuddy can get your contact management as well as task management done faster than traditional GUI apps.
+MeetBuddy is a **desktop app for managing contacts and daily meetings, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, MeetBuddy can get your contacts and meetings management done faster than traditional GUI apps.
+In addition, MeetBuddy is meant for users to organise their meetups with friends, family, or work colleagues.
+It provides a better user experience for users who have alot of contacts having online Gravatar accounts, where there is automatic syncing of their profile pictures.

 * Table of Contents
 {:toc}